-Updated September 2019.
-This wonderful resource was originally compiled by Ryan Stanga
+Updated September 2021.
+This resource was originally compiled by Ryan Stanga

 Suggested Reading for men connected to the ManKind Project (MKP).
 These books contain an array of perspectives.
 Some will work for you, others may not.
 One of the concepts we put forward in our work in the ManKind Project is ‘try it on.’
-MKP has a set of values and a mission statement that drive our development.
-And there are many ideas, modalities, and philosophies integrated into the work.
-Some of these ideas may be paradoxical at face value, but may appeal to men on different places in their personal growth journey.
+MKP has a set of values and a mission statement that drive our development and inform our curriculum.
+This has changed over time and will continue to change.
+There are many ideas, modalities, and philosophies integrated into the work of the ManKind Project.
+Some of the recommendations here will directly contradict others, but may appeal to men at different places in their personal growth journey.

 (click on any book image to go to Amazon)

 A Circle of Men: The Original Manual for Men’s Support Groups

 What is the men’s movement?
 Hundreds of thousands of men all across North America are forming councils, lodges, and participating in “wild man weekends,” inspired by the mythopoetic writings and personal testimonies of such authors as Robert Bly, Sam Keen, and John Lee.